Lonnia/SimpleBoard-Codeigniter/README.md

 # Others
 - If you want to compare the source codes with other source codes based on normal PHP(without Codeigniter), go to www.github.com/Lonnia/SimpleBoard-PHP.
-- The difference between SimpleBoard-PHP and SimpleBoard-Codeigniter-Bootstrap is based on Codeigniter.
+- The difference between SimpleBoard-PHP and SimpleBoard-Codeigniter is based on Codeigniter.
 (a result is same)

 # Reference